 Since the Special Immigrant Visa (SIV) program’s inception in 2007, approximately 75,700 Afghans – 21,500 principal applicants and their 54,200 family members – have been granted SIVs as of June 2021.
 About 18,000 principal SIV applications are pending, but there are only 13,000 unclaimed SIVs available for principal applicants.

 Many comparisons have been made in the past few weeks between the evacuation of Americans and Vietnamese from Saigon in 1975 and the exit from Afghanistan in 2021.
 Although many of these comparisons are valid, the commentaries miss a more apt point of comparison—the global response to the flight of Indochinese refugees in 1979.
 The refugee crisis had been growing since 1978 when the communist government in Hanoi increased internal relocations and expulsions of ethnic Chinese citizens from its territory.
 By the end of 1979, more than 450,000 ethnic Chinese had left Vietnam.
 They were joined by political prisoners, family members of those who had fled in 1975, and others opposed to the governing regime.
 At the same time, departures from Laos had also increased, as did movements to the Thai-Cambodian border after the defeat of the Khmer Rouge government and the occupation of Cambodia by Vietnam.

-The Summer 2020 edition of the International Migration Review (IMR) is now available online and in print through paid or institutional subscription.
-This edition is thematically sorted into three sections.
-The first section has articles about migrant mobility, aspirations and life chances.
-The second section discusses racism, discrimination and social status.
-The third section is about migration, public opinion, and political participation.
-Lastly, this edition includes twelve book reviews which are free to access.
+The Summer 2021 edition of the International Migration Review (IMR) is now available online and in print through paid or institutional subscription.
+This edition is thematically sorted into four sections.
+The first section has articles about migration outcomes, health, and work.
+The second section discusses onward migration, destination preferences, and (im)mobility.
+The third section is about legal status, naturalization, and resiliency.
+The fourth section examines refugee policies, public opinion, and crisis.
+Lastly, this edition includes four book reviews, which are free to access.